UniversalDependencies/docs/_lt/dep/cc.md

 cc(bananas, and)
 ~~~

 A conjunction may also appear at the beginning of a sentence.
-This is also called a cc, and dependent on the root predicate of the sentence.
+This is also called a `cc`, and dependent on the root predicate of the sentence.

 ~~~ sdparse
 Ir tada jis išėjo . \n And then he left .